mockoon/mockoon.com/content/blog/partner-github-maintainer-month.md

 excerpt: We are proud to announce our partnership with GitHub for the Maintainer Month initiative, which aims to support open source maintainers and their projects.
 date: '2025-05-01'
 image: partner-github-maintainer-month.png
-imageAlt: Mockoon logo with github logo
+imageAlt: Mockoon logo with connected computers
 imageWidth: 1200
 imageHeight: 400
 tags: